xrdocs/design/_blogs/2020-09-20-converged-sdn-transport-3_5-hld.md

 ![](http://xrdocs.io/design/images/cmf-hld/cmf-dwdm-mux.png)
 _CFP2-DCO DWDM hub and spoke or partial mesh deployment_

 The Cisco NCS 55A2-MOD and 55A2-MOD-SE hardened modular platform has a mix of fixed SFP+ and SFP28 ports along with two MPA slots.
 The coherent aggregation and access solution can utilize either the 2xCFP2-DCO MPA or 2xQSFP28+1xCFP2-DCO MPA.
 The same MPA modules can be used in the 5504, 5508, and 5516 chassis using the NC55-MOD-A-S and NC55-MODD-A-SE line cards, with 12xSFP+ and 2xQSFP+ ports.
+The NCS 560 also now supports a CFP2-DCO line card to support using DWDM links with the NCS 560.

 ![](http://xrdocs.io/design/images/cmf-hld/cmf-peyto-mpa.png)
 _Cisco 55A2 modular hardened router_